asmekal/iclr2020-notes/README.md

 - reasonable experiments on EMNIST for varying symbols with large amount of control [Disentanglement by Nonlinear ICA with General Incompressible-flow Networks (GIN)](http://www.openreview.net/pdf?id=rygeHgSFDH)

+## Vision (surprise!)

+- :question: Space2Vec - embedding for spacial locations (as far as I understood only for geolocations not for (x,y) on the image) -> use in classification [Multi-Scale Representation Learning for Spatial Feature Distributions using Grid Cells](http://www.openreview.net/pdf?id=rJljdh4KDH)

 ## NLP

+- BLUE is finally sentenced to death [BERTScore: Evaluating Text Generation with BERT](http://www.openreview.net/pdf?id=SkeHuCVFDr)

+- Nuclear Sampling: instead of top-k most probable words take top-p (sum of top-m words probabilities >= p) [The Curious Case of Neural Text Degeneration](http://www.openreview.net/pdf?id=rygGQyrFvH)

+- Unlikelihood (which *outperforms* nuclear sampling from above :point_up: significantly) - the idea is to penalize unlikely situations (negative examples which are either 1)random or 2)repeting words) [Neural Text Generation With Unlikelihood Training](http://www.openreview.net/pdf?id=SJeYe0NtvH)

 - :grey_question: Controllable generation with language models [Plug and Play Language Models: A Simple Approach to Controlled Text Generation](http://www.openreview.net/pdf?id=H1edEyBKDS)